kumahq/kuma/docs/madr/decisions/046-grpc-probes.md

 ## Considered Options

-**Option 1:** Transform gRPC probes to HTTP probes, merging all the HTTP probes into the existing HTTP based Virtual Probes listener

-**Option 2:** Allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly.
+**Option 1:** Allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly.

+**Option 2:** Transform gRPC probes to HTTP probes, merging all the HTTP probes into the existing HTTP based Virtual Probes listener

-### Proposed option: option 2 - allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly
+### Proposed option: option 1 - allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly

-The only information we can use to differ from multiple gRPC probes is the port number, while the port number is included in the underlying HTTP2 request as `Host` header, it will be the same if we want to use a single virtual probe listener to support forwarding traffic for all gRPC probes.
+The only information we can use to differ from multiple gRPC probes is the port number, while the port number is included in the underlying HTTP2 request as the `Host` header, it will be the same if we want to use a single virtual probe listener to support forwarding traffic for all gRPC probes.
 So we need to allocate a new virtual probe port for each of them.

 To allocate these ports, we'll need a new Pod annotation to support user specifying the range to be used.
 This annotation, with name `kuma.io/virtual-probes-port-range`, will replace the existing annotation `kuma.io/virtual-probes-port`.
-The annotation should be optional: when user does not specify, a default range will be used.
+The annotation should be optional: when user does not specify, a default range `9000-9020` will be used.

 gRPC probe requests are actually HTTP2 requests under the hood, we can use mTLS disabled HTTP listeners to forward requests prefixed with `/grpc.health.v1.Health/` back to application ports.
 Transparent TCP proxies should not be used as they will make the whole application lose the protection from mTLS.
 With separated virtual probes listeners, there is no need to introduce extra fields on the `Dataplane` to capture properties of user defined gRPC probes, except the port number.
 To unify data structure, we can share the parent level property with TCP probes as `tcpProbes`.